 - Below the Flashpoint there will be no fire will catch.
 This is due to the liquid fuel cannot evaporate enough into the vapour to form a combustible vapour-air mixture.
 So this Flashpoint is the minimum temperature at which the liquid fuel can enough vapour-air mixture to form a combustible mixture.

 General Trivia: Petrol (gasoline) has a very low fire and flash point temperatures because it is very volatile and it readily catches fire due to the vapours produces by the fuel at even below room temperatures, which easily mixes with the air and ignites instantly.
 On the other hand, Diesel has contrasting behaviour.

-We have discussed the definitions and the flash point and fire points for the petrol (Gasoline) and the diesel.
-If we miss some thing please let us know in the comment section below.
+We have discussed the definitions and the flash and fire points for the petrol (Gasoline) and the diesel.
+If you have further thoughts on this topic, please let us know in the comment section below.
 We will help you.